mcmonkeyprojects/SwarmUI/src/BuiltinExtensions/ComfyUIBackend/README.md

 - Self-Start lets swarm configure, launch, and manage the ComfyUI backend.
 This is highly recommended.
 - API-By-URL is for if you want to launch and manage the ComfyUI instance entirely yourself, but still connect it from Swarm.
     - Configuration is significantly more complex, and misbehavior may occur.
 This is not recommended.
+    - In other words: Unless you're a professional getting paid by the hour to build a complex AI network, you almost certainly do not need or want the API-By-URL option.

 ### Installation (Self-Start)